 Productivity: Taking It Back To Basics

-How much will it cost my firm in chargeable time if I do a certain task?
+How much chargeable time will I lose if I do this task?

-Will it be more cost-effective for someone at a lower grade to do the task (e.g. a lower-graded solicitor or a support or admin colleague)?
+Can someone at a lower grade do this task more cost-effectively (e.g. a lower-graded solicitor or a support or admin colleague)?

 Providing Sufficient Support